Burning Man is ending, but the cleanup from heavy flooding is far from over

 Burning Man organizers have three weeks to clean up the sprawling stretch of public land in the Black Rock Desert of northwestern Nevada, but a summer storm that left tens of thousands stranded in ankle-deep mud could alter that timeframe.

+This week, many attendees have descended on the airport in Reno, Nevada, to get last-minute flights home.
+Car washes have at times turned away vehicles too caked in clay, according to KTVN-TV in Reno.
+There are signs outside nearby grocery stores banning disposal of Burning Man-related trash and recycling in their bins.

-Eleonora Segreti, who lives in central Italy and made her second visit this year to Burning Man, left the playa early Tuesday.
-She said everyone she knew was doing everything they could to clean up.
+Eleonora Segreti, who lives in central Italy and made her second visit this year to Burning Man, left the site early Tuesday.

-“It’s a very strong principle.
-Everybody, literally everybody that I know and that I talked to, they really take this 'leave no trace’ idea seriously,” she said while waiting for a ride Tuesday at Reno-Tahoe International Airport after taking the shuttle there.
+“Everybody that I know and that I talked to, they really take this 'leave no trace’ idea seriously,” she said Tuesday after taking a shuttle to Reno-Tahoe International Airport.
 “If it is a matter of staying overnight one extra day to do the work to clean up, most of the people are doing that.”

 A permit issued by the U.S. Bureau of Land Management requires Burning Man organizers to clear the area of debris after vehicles exit the desert, about 100 miles (161 kilometers) northeast of Reno.
 Burning Man organizers did not immediately respond to questions from The Associated Press about how the rain will impact the cleanup timeline.